Sussex Outreach Services Food Pantry provides food, clothing and basic housewares to our clients.

-In order to register for food pantry services, please present proof of residency (for example, a current bill or lease) and a picture ID to the Food Pantry worker during distribution hours.
-Each family member must also present some type of documentation.
+In order to register for food pantry services, please present proof of residency (for example, a current bill or lease) and a picture ID to the Food Pantry volunteer during distribution hours.
+Each family member must also present some type of documentation one time.
 This documentation includes medical cards, immunization records, birth certificates, passports, drivers license or state/military/tribal ID.

 ID is required for every pantry visit.

 Clients can visit the pantry two times per month.
 ID is required for every pantry visit.
 If you are unable to visit the pantry during regular hours, you can contact us at 262-246-9860 to make arrangements or for another individual to shop for you.

 Saturday 10:00am to 12:00pm

 Phone: (262) 246-9860

 - Baking Products - flour, sugar, brown sugar, cooking spray, etc